Surrey Iron Railway: Wharf and dock

-Croydon, Merstham and Godstone Railway (CM&GR)
+Croydon, Merstham and Godstone Railway

 Jessop had hinted at the possibility of extending the railway to the Sussex coast in 1800 and at the SIR's first annual meeting in June 1802 it was agreed to enquire about opening "a communication with the sea ports in the Channel, and particularly with Portsmouth".
 The significance of Portsmouth was that naval supply ships sailing from London to Portsmouth could be attacked by French privateers.
 It was agreed to extend the railway to Reigate as the first stage of this route, with a branch to Godstone via Merstham and an act of Parliament for the purpose, the Croydon, Merstham and Godstone Iron Railway Act 1803 (43 Geo.
 3. c. xxxv), was obtained on 17 May 1803.
-The railway's directors were directors of the CM&GR, supplemented by Colonel Hylton Jolliffe and his brother, Rev William John Jolliffe, who had land and mineral interests on its route.
+The railway's directors were directors of the Croydon, Merstham and Godstone Railway (CM&GR), supplemented by Colonel Hylton Jolliffe and his brother, Rev William John Jolliffe, who had land and mineral interests on its route.